oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use--and-indentation-to-keep-the-context/rule.md

 - Optionally, use a different text color in your reply

-This way you won't forget any questions in the original email.
+This way you won't forget any questions in the original email.​​

 Please change from X to Y
 The program flow logic worries me a bit